MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-combine-shipments-on-a-single-invoice.md

 Repeat steps 1 through 3 for any other affected documents, such as blanket sales orders.

-## <a name="see-related-microsoft-trainingtrainingmodulesinvoicing-customers-dynamics--business-central" />See related [Microsoft training](/training/modules/invoicing-customers-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesinvoicing-customers-dynamics-365-business-central" />See related [Microsoft training](/training/modules/invoicing-customers-dynamics-365-business-central/)

 ## <a name="see-also" />See also